-Collections of Cultural Heritage are by no means limited to two-dimensions, our Archives and Museums are filled with three-dimensional objects of cultural and historical significance.
-The types of objects we encounter and protect are vast and varied, from small scale archaeological artefacts, tools, sculptures and obsolete house hold items to large scale skeletons and taxidermy of extinct animals.
-As new technology has emerged we now have access to a range of tools for digitising three-dimensional (3D) objects, allowing digitisation experts to produce a true digital representation of a cultural heritage object, its scale, the detail and the significance of its tangibility and physicality.
+Collections of Cultural Heritage are by no means limited to two-dimensions, New Zealand Archives and Museums are filled with three-dimensional objects of cultural and historical significance.
+The types of objects in these collections are vast and varied, from small scale archaeological artefacts, tools, sculptures and obsolete house hold items to large scale skeletons and taxidermy of extinct animals.
+As new technology has emerged there is now access to a range of tools for digitising three-dimensional (3D) objects, allowing digitisation experts to produce a 3D digital representation of a cultural heritage object, its scale, the detail and the significance of its tangibility and physicality.

-With 3D Digitisation technology, an object is no longer constrained to two-dimensional (2D) flat digital representation.
-An object can be authentically replicated and preserved into the digital world, capturing the scale, spatial qualities and intricacies within the object itself.
+With 3D Digitisation technology, an object is no longer constrained to being digitally representation in two-dimensions.
+An object can be replicated in three-dimensions into a digital environment, capturing the scale, spatial qualities and intricacies within the object itself.
 As with any kind of digitisation, by creating a digital 3D object file there becomes a greater access to the precious and irreplaceable information that an object holds.
-This process allows an object to be interactive and seen by anyone in the digital world, where previously the object may have been hidden in storage or behind protective glass displays.
+This process allows an object to be interactive and visible from any angle by anyone in a digital environment, where previously an object may have been hidden in storage or behind protective glass displays.

 Creating digital 3D files also opens the door to new and innovative opportunities for enhancing community engagement through interactive exhibitions and displays, in-house, online, or in virtual reality environments.

 Irreplaceable information and history can be captured and preserved from a 3D object.
 Preservation, access, management, engagement and learning are several reasons why it is important to digitise an object collection in a 3D format that will enhance preservation and archives management long into the future.

 With 3D object files there is ample opportunities for enhancing collection management, access, community engagement, research, learning and curation of the collection.